wp-plugins/nextgen-facebook/readme.txt

 Tested Up To: 4.2.2
 Stable Tag: 8.5

-Need to improve your shared content and social SEO?
-Make sure your content looks good on ALL social websites - no matter how that content is shared!
+Looking to improve your shared content on social sites?
+Make sure your shares look great on all social sites - no matter how your content is shared!

 == Description ==